Since leaving college, Paul has worked in a variety of roles, including: painter and decorator, general handyman, and freelance writer.

 It's often not as difficult as you might think.
 The vast majority of clogged toilet issues can be resolved by using some reasonably simple and straightforward methods and tools.

 Once you have unclogged the toilet, you should work on preventing or reducing the chances of it happening again—see my suggestions at the bottom of the page.

 Here are my advised methods for how to unclog a toilet.

 Ways to Clear a Clogged Toilet

-- Call a Plumber
+- Call a plumber (the last resort!)

-1. Do Some Preparation
+1. Before You Start: Do Some Preparation

 - Always wear rubber gloves and old clothing when working with toilets.
 It is messy and unhygienic work.

 - Do not keep flushing if you believe that the toilet is blocked, as the bowl will eventually overflow and cause flooding.
 Taking the lid off the tank and closing the toilet flapper will stop any more water coming through.